OpenCTI-Platform/connectors/internal-enrichment/attribution-tools/README.md

 # OpenCTI Attribution Tools Connector
-The attribution tools connector provides incident attribution capability for OpenCTI.
+The attribution tools connector developed by WithSecure provides incident attribution capability for OpenCTI.
 The tool is trained from OpenCTI intrusion-set data and can be launched as an enrichment for OpenCTI incidents.

 The tool will assess the best matching intrusion-sets for the incident based on the collection of related objects within it.
 ## Configuration